This post may contain affiliate links, view our disclosure.

 Pro Tips For Perfect Meal Prep Burritos

-- Customize Your Fillings: You aren’t limited to these vegetables, spices, cheese, etc.!
-Use what you like.
+- Customize the filling!
+You aren’t limited to these vegetables, spices, cheese, etc. Use what you like.
 You can also add refried beans, black beans, prepared rice, or cooked quinoa.

-- Keep it Crisp: To avoid soggy tortillas, let the cooked ingredients cool before assembling your burritos.
+- Keep them crisp.
+To avoid soggy tortillas, let the cooked ingredients cool before assembling your burritos.

-- Don’t Overfill: Less is more when it comes to filling burritos.
-Overstuffed burritos can be hard to roll and prone to falling apart.
-And make sure to use 10-inch soft flour tortillas here.
+- Don’t be tempted to overfill them.
+Less is more when it comes to filling burritos.
+Overstuffed burritos can be difficult to roll and are prone to cracking or falling apart.

 Serving Suggestions